Royal Wootton Bassett: Parish church

-The Church of England parish church of St Bartholomew and All Saints is on the north side of the High Street.
+The Church of England parish church of St Bartholomew and All Saints is on the north side of High Street.
 A 13th-century church was rebuilt in the 15th century, and extensively restored in 1869–1870 by G. E. Street at the expense of Sir Henry Meux.
-The church was designated as Grade II* listed in 1955.
+The church was designated as grade II* listed in 1955.

 The church has a chancel and south-east chapel, a wide nave and a south-west tower.
 Street rebuilt the whole east end, moving the east window to the south wall; he also added the north aisle and vestry, and rebuilt the tower while increasing its height.
 Julian Orbach considers the best surviving 15th-century work to be the south facade, which has gargoyles, three tall windows and a two-storey porch.
 The south chancel aisle was made into a lady chapel in 1944.

 The low-pitched roofs over the nave are 15th-century, as is the oak pulpit.
 Street designed the circular stone font, the chancel fittings and the pews; the stone reredos was carved by Thomas Earp.
 Stained glass in the east and south-east windows is by Hardman, 1871; the west window is an 1890 memorial to Sir Henry Meux.
 There is a ring of eight bells: three by Roger Purdue dated 1633, the others by John Warner & Sons from 1899.

 The church retains its own parish, not grouped with any others.
 Between 1951 and 1974 the vicar of Wootton Bassett was also responsible for Christ Church at Broad Town.

 Others

 A Congregational church was built in Wood Street in 1825 and continues in use as a United Reformed Church.

-Primitive Methodists built a church in 1838 at the western end of the High Street, near Rope Yard.
+Primitive Methodists built a church in 1838 at the western end of High Street, near Rope Yard.
 It continues in use, the congregation having been joined by the town's Wesleyan Methodists in 1965.

-The Catholic Church of the Sacred Heart was built on the north side of the High Street in 1993.
+The Catholic Church of the Sacred Heart was built on the north side of High Street in 1993.